 We use a scale of 1-10 (ten being the most firm) with the products we review and outline other details about the firmness level.
 So, no complicated calculations are needed.
 Check our mattress firmness guide here.

 Lifespan & Durability

-The lifespan that you should expect is going to have a lot to do with the quality of the product that you purchase.
-Naturally, spending more money on a high-end mattress is going to return you a better product, which can be expected to hold up for a longer period of time.
-In general terms, you should expect to get somewhere in the range of seven to ten years of quality performance from a memory foam mattress.
+The lifespan that you should expect is going to have a lot to do with the quality of the product you purchase.
+Naturally, spending more money on a high-end mattress could return you a better product, which can be expected to hold up for a longer period.
+In general terms, you should expect to get somewhere in the range of seven to ten years of quality performance from a memory foam bed.

-As was the case with lifespan, you are going to see that spending more money on a memory foam mattress is going to return you a longer warranty.
-Some of the high-end mattresses on the market will offer you 20 years of coverage, while less-expensive models may only come with 5 years of protection.
-Usually, the quality of a mattress will be directly related to the warranty which is offered, so you can expect a mattress with a long warranty to stand up to the test of time quite well.
+As was the case with lifespan, better products tend to give you a longer warranty.
+Some of the high-end options on the market will offer you 20 years of coverage, while less-expensive models only come with 5 years.
+Usually, the quality of a mattress will be directly related to the warranty which is offered, but it’s not always the case.

-Off gassing is one of the leading complaints.
-Basically, a new one is going to need to get rid of its chemical smell at first, which is a process known as off gassing.
-This usually only lasts for a short period of time, but it can put some people off when they are just getting started on their new mattress.
-If you do decide to buy one, it is important to understand that off gassing is likely to be part of the process.
+This usually only lasts for a short period, but it can put some people off when they are just getting started on their new mattress.
+If you do decide to buy one, it is important to understand that off-gassing is likely to be part of the process.

 Good for Romance?